yaml/yaml-spec/spec/spec.md

 The YAML specification is often seen as overly complicated for something which appears to be so simple.
-Even though YAML often is used for software configuration, it has always been and will continue to be a complete serialization language.
+Even though YAML often is used for software configuration, it has always been and will continue to be a complete data serialization language.
 Future YAML plans are focused on making the language and ecosystem more powerful and reliable while simultaneously simplifying the development process for implementers.